Alan Jones "died of shame" controversy: Sponsors

 Several companies pulled out of advertising from the Alan Jones Show including Mercedes-Benz Hornsby, Woolworths, Freedom Furniture, Lexus of Parramatta, Coles, ING, Bing Lee, Mazda, 7-Eleven, Sydney Symphony Orchestra and HCF Health Insurance.
 The pull out by advertisers was reported to cost 2GB up to $80,000 per day.

 Mercedes-Benz also withdrew Jones' Mercedes S-Class worth $250,000 which was part of the sponsorship deal.

 Macquarie Radio estimated the boycott cost the station between $1 million and $1.5 million, and some advertisers said they will never return.

 Radio audience

 In the Nielsen radio survey conducted between 29 July 2012 and 20 October 2012, Jones increased his share of total radio listeners, gaining an extra 0.5% of the market.
-Jones had 17.3 per cent of the audience for 2GB from 5.30am to 9am.
+Jones had 17.3 per cent of the audience for 2GB from 5.30 a.m. to 9 a.m.

-The Nielsen radio survey conducted between 28 October 2012 and 23 February 2013 indicates the 2GB audience is 15.4 per cent for the 5.30am to 9.00am time slot.
+The Nielsen radio survey conducted between 28 October 2012 and 23 February 2013 indicates the 2GB audience is 15.4 per cent for the 5.30 a.m. to 9.00 a.m. time slot.